 Because a pinched nerve also might be blocked from receiving proper nutrients, the nerve fiber may eventually die and lose its ability to transmit any electrical impulses.
 When enough nerve fibers stop working, the skin may feel numb or a muscle may stop contracting properly.

 As part of the body’s nervous system, nerves branch out from the brain and spinal cord to carry instructions to every area of the body.
 Essentially, the nerves are like electrical wires that allow signals to travel from the brain to the spinal cord to the organs and extremities, and back again.
 Nerves within the brain and spinal cord are part of the central nervous system, while nerves that run from the spine to other areas of the body are called peripheral nerves.
 The peripheral nerves originate as nerve roots that exit the spinal cord and then branch off to spread throughout the body.
 The nerves that travel to muscles allow the muscles to move.
 Nerves also pass to the skin, providing the ability to feel.

 If a nerve gets “pinched,” the flow up and down the inside of the nerve is reduced or blocked, and the nutrients stop flowing.
 Eventually, the nerve membrane starts to lose its ability to transmit its electrical impulses, and the nerve fiber may eventually die.
 When enough fibers stop working, the skin may feel numb, or a muscle may not contract.

 Your next steps…

-If you think you are showing signs of a pinched nerve, we suggest you review pinched nerve symptoms page for more detailed information.
+If you think you may be showing signs of an impinged nerve, you can review our pinched nerve symptoms page for more detailed information.

-If you’re tired of living with pain, and you have already been diagnosed with a pinched nerve in the neck or back, you should view our page devoted to the treatment of a pinched nerve and see how our minimally invasive procedures can help you find relief from your symptoms.
+If you have already been diagnosed with a pinched nerve in the neck or back and you’re tired of living with pain and other symptoms, we suggest that you view our page devoted to the treatment of a pinched nerve and see how the minimally invasive procedures performed by Laser Spine Institute might help you find relief from your symptoms.